 You will gain experience working with the relevant technology and software that are typically used in the field today.
 The program instructors are skilled professionals who have worked for years as Medical Office Administrators and can share crucial knowledge about the health care industry.

-At Penn Commercial, we offer modern facilities and laboratories in which you will train in and learn all the required abilities for the health care field.
+At Penn Commercial, we offer modern facilities and laboratories in which you will train in the required skills for the health care field.
 As part of the program, you will complete an externship at a health care site in order to practice what you have learned.

 When You Can Learn Medical Office Administration